geeknoid/Undertaker/README.md

 Options:
   -ra, --root-assemblies <root-assemblies>                  Path to a text file listing assemblies to be treated as
-                                                            roots, one assembly name per line -ds, --dead-symbols <dead-symbols>                        Path of the report to produce on dead symbols -as, --alive-symbols <alive-symbols>                      Path of the report to produce on alive symbols -ps, --public-symbols <public-symbols>                    Path of the report to produce on public symbols which could be made internal -ua, --unreferenced-assemblies <unreferenced-assemblies>  Path of the report to produce on completely unreferenced
+                                                            roots, one assembly name per line -tma, --test-method-attributes <test-method-attributes>   Path to a text file listing all the attributes that can mark a method as a test, one per line -ds, --dead-symbols <dead-symbols>                        Path of the report to produce on dead symbols -as, --alive-symbols <alive-symbols>                      Path of the report to produce on alive symbols -abts, --alive-by-test-symbols <alive-by-test-symbols>    Path of the report to produce symbols kept alive only by test methods -ps, --public-symbols <public-symbols>                    Path of the report to produce on public symbols which could be made internal -ua, --unreferenced-assemblies <unreferenced-assemblies>  Path of the report to produce on completely unreferenced